electron/electron/docs/api/parent-port.md

   * `data` any
   * `ports` MessagePortMain[]

 Emitted when the process receives a message.
+Messages received on this port will be queued up until a handler is registered for this event.

 ## Methods